ScottPeterJohnson/shade/README.md

 - Security is more straightforward, since most state and logic lives on the server and can't be easily faked

 ### Cons
 - Latency.
-This could be a big one if your users have poor latency and need tons of actions to navigate your interfaces.
+This could be a big drawback if your users have poor latency and need tons of actions to navigate your interfaces.
 (This might be improved in the future to "preload" changes on the client.)
 - More work is done by the server.
 More bandwidth may be required for long lived, highly dynamic pages.
 - State that lives on the server dies if that server does, which could interrupt user's work.